convox/docs/docs/networking/nlb.md

 Services opt in per-port via the [nlb:](/application/services#nlb) field in `convox.yml`.
 Each declared port becomes a dedicated Listener and TargetGroup on the appropriate Rack NLB.

+Port uniqueness rules:

-Within a single App's `convox.yml`, every NLB port must be unique across all Services regardless of scheme.
+- **Within a single App's `convox.yml`**, every NLB port must be unique across all Services regardless of scheme.
 The manifest validator rejects a second Service declaring the same port number, even if one is `public` and the other `internal`.
-Across Apps, the public NLB and internal NLB are separate AWS load balancers, so port 443 on App A's public listener and port 443 on App B's internal listener coexist without conflict.
-Two Apps claiming the same port on the *same* scheme is not caught at manifest time; the second deploy fails later at CloudFormation stack update (see "Two concurrent deploys" under Known Limitations).
+- **Across Apps on different schemes**, the public NLB and internal NLB are separate AWS load balancers, so port 443 on App A's public listener and port 443 on App B's internal listener coexist without conflict.
+- **Across Apps on the *same* scheme**, two Apps claiming the same port is not caught at manifest time; the second deploy fails later at CloudFormation stack update (see "Two concurrent deploys" under Known Limitations).

 ## Enabling the Rack NLBs